jp-vn/VidiTerm2/README.md

     - Video HAS TO play inside the terminal (in this case iTerm2), user should not have to leave the CLI

 Need improvement:

-    - rewrite in c or c++ for more efficient opencv
+        - rewrite in c++ more optimized opencv

         - get it working with short videos

         - DOES NOT WORK PROPERLY ON RETINA SCREENS, or shorter videos

 #### dependencies